My quest for a perfect empanada dough recipe

 Mental note made.
 Next time use the paste.

-Somewhere along this process I heated the oil to 350° and I started frying.
+I heated the oil to 350° and I started frying.
 Immediately I realized that the dough wasn’t rolled out thin enough and the empanadas were puffing up too much.
 A few of them lost their seal and opened but luckily nothing fell out.